serejandmyself/foundation-ceremony/foundation.md

     1. Changes
     2. Deployment
     3. Verification
-3. Vesting & Auction Aragon applications
+3. Evangelism, Vesting & Auction Aragon applications
+    1. About Evangelism application
-    1. About Vesting application
+    3. About Vesting application
-    2. About Auction application
+    4. About Auction application
-    3. Deploy to Aragon Package Manager (APM)
+    4. Deploy to Aragon Package Manager (APM)
+    5. Grant permissions to update packages to additional accounts
-    4. Propagate application to IPFS
+    6. Propagate applications to IPFS
 4. Cyber Foundation DAO
     1. Create a proposal to deploy a token by the Congress Agent
     2. Create a proposal to deploy DAO by the Congress Agent
     3. Vote for token and DAO deployment by Cyber Congress
     4. Check Foundation DAO
     5. Voting by the Congress Agent in Foundation DAO
-5. Install Vesting application to Foundation
+5. Install Evangelism application to Foundation
     1. Parameters
     2. Install application
+    3. Initialize Founder Role
+6. Install Vesting application to Foundation
+    1. Parameters
+    2. Install application
     3. Initialize Proof/Pause Roles
     4. Grant permissions to Issue/Assign/Burn as Token Manager
-6. Install the Auction application to Foundation DAO
+7. Install the Auction application to Foundation DAO
     1. Parameters
     2. Install
     3. Initialize Creator Role